-Since the solar panels are connected to each other like Christmas tree lights, the moment one of the solar panels go off, the others stop transmitting energy.
+Since the solar panels are connected to each other like Christmas tree lights, the moment one of the solar panels goes off, the others stop transmitting energy.
 The current flowing from one solar panel through another will be cut off.
 This means that you might experience some occasional power outage when dealing with solar panels connected in series.

-If any of the solar panels are partially covered, then it will affect the power generating ability of the entire solar panel system.
+If any of the solar panels are partially covered, then it will affect the power-generating ability of the entire solar panel system.
 To counter this, you will need to connect each solar panel to its own solar controller which will be very costly.
 To ensure that the solar panel continues to generate energy as it should, make sure you eliminate shading at all costs.

 Wiring Solar Panels In Parallel

-Wiring of solar panels in parallel involves a little bit of more work compared to connecting in series.
+Wiring of solar panels in parallel involves a little bit more work compared to connecting in series.
 This process does not involve connecting solar panels with each other instead; the solar panels will be connected to a general wire.
 Ideally, there’s a single wire that connects all the positive terminals together and another that connects all the negative terminals together.

 When panels are connected in parallel, the total voltage in the circuit does not change.
-Also, the voltage in each of the solar panels remains constant while the amp of the overall circuit is the addition of all the amp rating of each solar panel.
+Also, the voltage in each of the solar panels remains constant while the amp of the overall circuit is the addition of all the amp ratings of each solar panel.
 In simple terms, the voltage remains the same but the amp rating continues to increase.